imclarenpow/kp-author-site/README.md

 - Spoke to Mum, will use simple web design for easy navigation.
 - Will use good contrasting colour palette
+- All book covers should be 100px wide

 #### Familiarisation